-- Other Exposure Pathways: In addition to the samples collected from the exposure pathways described above, other media (i.e., precipitation, feedstuff and soil) were also collected.
-Results were consistent with previous years, with no degrading trends. - Offsite Groundwater Monitoring: A total of six (6) offsite groundwater samples were collected and analyzed for Tritium and by gamma spectrometry during the report period.
-The samples were collected on a semi-annual basis from three (3) locations within four (4) miles of the site.
-The locations included one (1) well in Shippingport, PA; one (1) well in Hookstown, PA; and one (1) well in Georgetown, PA.
+- Other Exposure Pathways: In addition to the samples collected from the exposure pathways described above, other media (i.e., precipitation and feedstuff) were also collected.
+Results were consistent with previous years, with no degrading trends. - Offsite Groundwater Monitoring: A total of four (4) offsite groundwater samples were collected and analyzed for Tritium and by gamma spectrometry during the report period.
+The samples were collected on a semi-annual basis from two (2) locations within four (4) miles of the site.
+The locations included one (1) well in Hookstown, PA; and one (1) well in Georgetown, PA.
 No gamma-emitting radionuclides were detected in the analyses.
 All tritium results were less than the pre-operational value. - Supplemental Sample Sites: The REMP program includes supplemental sampling sites in addition to the required sites set forth in the ODCM.
-The supplemental sites include five (5) air sampling sites, one (1) surface water site, three (3) groundwater sites, three (3) precipitation sites, two (2) sediment sites, ten (10) soil sites, and one (1) milk animal feedstuff site. - Population Dose vs. Natural Background: During the report period, the total calculated 0-50 mile population dose was 322 man-mrem (liquid releases), and 135 man-mrem (gaseous releases).
+The supplemental sites include five (5) air sampling sites, one (1) surface water site, two (2) groundwater sites, three (3) precipitation sites, two (2) sediment sites, and one (1) milk animal feedstuff site. - Population Dose vs. Natural Background: During the report period, the total calculated 0-50 mile population dose was 212 man-mrem (liquid releases), and 23 man-mrem (gaseous releases).
 The average individual population dose from BVPS operation was much less than <1 mrem.
 For information, the National Academy of Sciences 1990 BEIR Report shows that the typical dose to an individual from background (natural radiation exposure including radon) is an estimated average of 296 mrem per year.
 The following graph in Figure i-1 illustrates that the average individual population dose was not affected from BVPS operation.